simpleweb/scripts-to-rule-them-all/README.md

 [`script/cleanup`][cleanup] is used to cleanup any cruft that builds up during development.
 This can range from log files to dangling Docker containers and images.

+### script/docker

+The scripts in [`script/docker`][script/docker] are designed to be run by the top-level scripts inside a docker container.
+This is mainly to achieve speed up so don't have to fire up a new container for each command.

 [bootstrap]: script/bootstrap
 [setup]: script/setup
 [update]: script/update